Fairing Robots - an alternative to traditional manual processes

 The perfect shape designed by the architects is respected and preserved while optimising the weight within this process.

-The higher accuracy of the above mentioned fairing process leads to a positive impact on the stability of a yacht in the water.
+The higher accuracy of the above mentioned fairing process can lead to a positive impact on the stability of a yacht in the water.